-1. The Commonwealth of Massachusetts, by and through Attorney General Maura Healey; the People of the State of California, by and through Attorney General Xavier Becerra; the State of Connecticut, by and through Attorney General George Jepsen; the District of Columbia, by and through Attorney General Karl A. Racine; the State of Hawaii, by and through Attorney General Douglas S. Chin; the People of the State of Illinois, by and through Attorney General Lisa Madigan; the State of Iowa, by and through Attorney General Thomas J. Miller; the State of Maryland, by and through Attorney General Brian E. Frosh; the State of Minnesota, by and through Attorney General Lori Swanson; the State of New Mexico, by and through Attorney General Hector Balderas; the State of New York, by and through Attorney General Eric T. Schneiderman; the State of North Carolina ex rel.
+1. The Commonwealth of Massachusetts, by and through Attorney General Maura Healey; the People of the State of California, by and through Attorney General Xavier Becerra; the State of Connecticut, by and through Attorney General George Jepsen; the State of Delaware, by and through Attorney General Matthew P. Denn; the District of Columbia, by and through Attorney General Karl A. Racine; the State of Hawaii, by and through Attorney General Douglas S. Chin; the People of the State of Illinois, by and through Attorney General Lisa Madigan; the State of Iowa, by and through Attorney General Thomas J. Miller; the State of Maine, by and through Attorney General Janet T. Mills; the State of Maryland, by and through Attorney General Brian E. Frosh; the State of Minnesota, by and through Attorney General Lori Swanson; the State of New Mexico, by and through Attorney General Hector Balderas; the State of New York, by and through Attorney General Eric T. Schneiderman; the State of North Carolina ex rel.
 Josh Stein, Attorney General; the State of Oregon, by and through Attorney General Ellen F. Rosenblum; the Commonwealth of Pennsylvania, by and through Attorney General Josh Shapiro; the State of Rhode Island, by and through Attorney General Peter F. Kilmartin; the State of Vermont, by and through Attorney General Thomas J. Donovan, Jr.; the Commonwealth of Virginia, by and through Attorney General Mark R. Herring; and the State of Washington, by and through Attorney General Robert W. Ferguson (the "States"), file this Complaint against Defendants Secretary of Education Betsy DeVos and the United States Department of Education (the "Department"), alleging the following: